bsemmann/cs400-project4/bbreddy_Back_End_Developer_1/README.txt

 Every member of a team must have an individual README.txt file filled in in their folder on the team's GitHub repo.

-Name of submitting team member: <fill in your name here>
+Name of submitting team member: <Bhuvanesh Reddy Bathala>
-Wisc email of submitting team member: <fill in your wisc email here>
+Wisc email of submitting team member: <bbreddy@wisc.edu>
-Team name: <fill in your team name here>
+Team name: <ff>
-Role of submitting team member: <your role on the team>
+Role of submitting team member: <Back End Developer>
-TA: <your team's TA>
+TA: <Abhaya Kumar>
-Lecturer: <your Lecturer's name>
+Lecturer: <Gary Dahl>

 Contributions Week 1:
 ---------------------
-<Replace this with a list your contributions for the week 1 deliverable.
+I created a java class for the back end code and initiated the 2 methods I wanted to finish.
-You can list the java files that you wrote and committed during the first week, or the data files your created or worked on.
-If you haven't written any code or other content that your can commit, provide a list of the work that you did during week 1.
-Make sure that all your week 1 contributions and this section of the readme are committed and pushed to the GitHub repo by the week 1 deadline on 11/24 at 11:59pm CST.>
+I started working on getResult and getState methods that give out the required state hashcode the winner in a particular state respectively.

 Contributions Week 2:
 ---------------------